Drup/mirage-www/tmpl/blog/functoria.md

   let doc = Key.Doc.create
       ~doc:"The default language for the unikernel." [ "l" ; "lang" ]
   in
-  Key.create ~doc ~stage:`Both ~default:"fr" "language" Key.Desc.string
+  Key.create ~doc ~stage:`Both ~default:"en" "language" Key.Desc.string
 ```

-Here, We defined both a long option `--lang` and a short one `-l`. (this is the same format as the one used by [Cmdliner][cmdliner]).
+Here, We defined both a long option `--lang` and a short one `-l` (the format is similar to the one used by [Cmdliner][cmdliner]).
 In the unikernel, the value is retrieved with `Bootvar_gen.language ()`.

 The option is also documented in the `--help` option for both `mirage config` (at configure time) and `./my_unikernel` (at startup time).

 ```
-       -l VAL, --lang=VAL (absent=fr)
+       -l VAL, --lang=VAL (absent=en)
            The default language for the unikernel.
 ```

 [cmdliner]: http://erratique.ch/software/cmdliner

-### Keys to the Kingdom
+A simple example of a unikernel with a key is available in [mirage-skeleton][] in the `hello` directory.

+### Switching implementation

-We can actually do much more with keys: we can use them to switch implementation
-at configure time.
+We can do much more with keys: we can use them to switch implementation at configure time.
 To illustrate, let us take the example of a dynamic storage: We want to choose between a block device and a crunch device with a command line option.
 In order to do that, we must first define a boolean key:

 ```